Lakes > Public Hospital Services > Health New Zealand | Te Whatu Ora - Lakes >

 We are a small team made up of three gastroenterologists and two clinical nurse specialists.
 We provide specialist medical support for gastroenterology inpatients as well as running regular outpatient clinics and endoscopic procedures.

-The gastroenterology nurse specialists provide flexible support particularly for those diagnosed with Inflammatory Bowel Diseases (Crohns disease and ulcerative colitis) as well as managing treatment for people with Hepatitis B and Hepatitis C.
+The gastroenterology nurse specialists provide flexible support particularly for those diagnosed with Inflammatory Bowel Disease (Crohn's Disease and Ulcerative Colitis) as well as managing treatment and surveillance for people with liver conditions.

 Gastroenterology is supported by wider hospital teams such as in outpatients and on the medical or surgical wards.
 People who come into the Gastroenterology service are likely to come across our support teams such as in: